ck3g/rohanchandra.github.io/project/type/type-theme.md

 ### Math blocks
 Wrap math expressions with `$$` signs in your posts and make sure you have set the `katex` variable in `_config.yml` to `true` for math typesetting.

-For inline math typesetting, on the *same line* as your content, type your math expression.
+For inline math typesetting, type your math expression on the *same line* as your content.
 For example:

     Type math within a sentence $$2x^2 + x + c$$ to display inline

-For display math typesetting, on a *new line*, type your math expression.
+For display math typesetting, type your math expression on a *new line*.
 For example:

     $$
       \bar{y} = {1 \over n} \sum_{i = 1}^{n}y_i